 Cornwall-on-Hudson is a very small village located in the state of New York.
 With a population of 2,918 people and three constituent neighborhoods, Cornwall-on-Hudson is the 459th largest community in New York.
-Cornwall-on-Hudson has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Cornwall-on-Hudson was built prior to World War II, making it one of the older and more historic villages in the country.

 Cornwall-on-Hudson is a decidedly white-collar village, with fully 88.79% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cornwall-on-Hudson is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Cornwall-on-Hudson who work in teaching (22.17%), business and financial occupations (10.44%), and management occupations (9.16%).

 Of important note, Cornwall-on-Hudson is also a village of artists.
 Cornwall-on-Hudson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cornwall-on-Hudson’s character.

 Because of many things, Cornwall-on-Hudson is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Cornwall-on-Hudson really has some of the features that families look for when choosing a good community to raise children.
 Is Cornwall-on-Hudson perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.